radview/webload-documentation/docs/console/func_verifi_test.md

 For example:

-Continuing the UpdateBankAccount transaction example described in User-Defined Transactions and Verification (see [*User-Defined Transactions and Verification Syntax* ](#_bookmark279)on page [259](#_bookmark279)), the UpdateBankAccount verification function might appear as follows:
+Continuing the UpdateBankAccount transaction example described in User-Defined Transactions and Verification (see [*User-Defined Transactions and Verification Syntax* ](#user-defined-transactions-and-verification-syntax), the UpdateBankAccount verification function might appear as follows:

 ```javascript
 function UpdateBankAccount\_VerificationFunction()